-- Place the end bushing installation tool on the end hub. - 6.
+- 5. Place the end bushing installation tool on the end hub. - 6.
 The through hole in the tool can help align the bar pin flats due to lack of visibility.
 Place a bolt with enough length to go through the tool and the bar pin hole, see Figure 8-33. - 7.
 With the tools align, press in the end bushing, see Figure 8-32. - 8.
-The end bushing must be centered within the hub of the equalizing beam, see Figure 8-34. - Install the equalizing beam assembly into vehicle as detailed in equalizing beam assembly in this section.
+The end bushing must be centered within the hub of the equalizing beam, see Figure 8-34. - 9.
+Install the equalizing beam assembly into vehicle as detailed in equalizing beam assembly in this section.

-66086-106 End Bushing Installation Tool
+End Bushing Installation Tool

-Through hole can be used to help align the bar pin flats due to lack of visibility.
+help align the bar pin flats due to lack of visibility.
 Place a bolt through the tool and bar pin hole.